Photographing Friday Night Lights at a small country high school

 The Summerall Guards perform half-time at the Parent’s Weekend football game at The Citadel in Charleston, SC.
 [Nikon D5, Sigma 120-300mm ƒ/2.8 S, Sigma TC-2001, ISO 450, ƒ/5.6, 1/4000]

-I noticed that the facial expressions showed them counting to themselves or breathing loudly so those around them would hear.
+The facial expressions showed them counting to themselves or breathing loudly so those around them would hear.
 This lets them know if they were together in their counts and moves.

-The Summerall Guards Parent’shalf-time at the Parent’s Weekend football game at The Citadel in Charleston, SC.
+The Summerall Guards Parents perform a half-time show during the Parent’s Weekend football game at The Citadel in Charleston, SC.
 [Nikon D5, Sigma 120-300mm ƒ/2.8 S, Sigma TC-2001, ISO 450, ƒ/5.6, 1/4000]

 The Summerall Guard was formed in 1932.
 Membership is considered a high honor at the military college.
 The platoon aims to exemplify the exactness and thoroughness of a cadet’s training through a unique series of movements based on the old German close-order drill.
 The exercise is performed to a silent count.
 Each year’s Guards take responsibility for teaching the following year’s unit the precise drill.